AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/scenario-execution-cycles-phases.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: Scenario execution, cycles, and phases in Adobe Workfront Fusion
+title: Scenario execution, cycles, and phases in [!DNL Adobe Workfront] Fusion
-description: This article describes events that occur while an Adobe Workfront Fusion scenario is running, such as initialization, operations, commits, and rollbacks.
+description: This article describes events that occur while an [!DNL Adobe Workfront Fusion] scenario is running, such as initialization, operations, commits, and rollbacks.
 author: Becky
 feature: Workfront Fusion
 exl-id: 5403f476-226d-4268-affc-8e06b1117684
 ---
-# Scenario execution, cycles, and phases in Adobe Workfront Fusion
+# Scenario execution, cycles, and phases in [!DNL Adobe Workfront] Fusion

 Adobe Workfront Fusion is a transactional system, similar to relational databases.
 Each scenario execution starts with the initialization phase, continues with at least one cycle composed of the operation and commit/rollback phases, and ends with the finalization phase: